fdilke/bewl/notes/for-sussex.md

 - Sheaves (workspaces for algebraic geometry)

-- Fuzzy sets (relative to a Heyting algebra)
+- Fuzzy sets (with equality taking values in a Heyting algebra)

 - Diagrams of a given shape: